Adiichouhan/IRIS_Species_Prediction/README.md

-# IRIS_Species_Prediction
+# IRIS_Flower_Species_Prediction
-This is a ML Project which predicts the IRIS Flower Species using ML Algorithms.
+This is Machine Learning Classification Problem, is classify the Flower Species using input data.